nlskrg/optimal_assignment_kernels/README.md

 Run `ant` to build `kgraph.jar` from source.

 ## Data sets
 The repository contains the data set ENZYMES only.
 Further data sets are available from the website [Benchmark Data Sets for Graph Kernels](http://graphkernels.cs.tu-dortmund.de).
+Please note that in our experimental comparison the edge labels, if present, were ignored.
+In order to reproduce the published results, please delete the files `DS_edge_labels.txt`, where `DS` is the name of the data set.

 ## Terms and conditions
 When using our code please cite: